insert-coin/CloudyGamePlugin/README.md

 Module to provide network API for communication to the CloudyWeb server.

 ## Setup
-- Assume that the CloudyPanelPlugin has been successfully installed.
+- It is assumed that you have the CloudyPanelPlugin successfully installed.
 If not, please read the setup instructions at the top of this readme.

 - In the .cpp file where you want to use any public functions in this module:
   - Ensure that `#include "../../CloudyWebAPI/Public/ICloudyWebAPI.h"` is included.

 - Add the following system environment variables
   - Variable: `ROBOT_USER`.
-Content: `username; password`.
+Value: `username; password`.
 Replace the username and password with the actual values.
   - Variable: `CLOUDYWEB_URL`.
-Content: `http://url:port`.
+Value: `http://url:port`.
 Replace the URL and port with the actual values.

 ## Usage
-Assume that we want to use the `UploadFile` function from this module.
-We call the function this way:
+Assuming that we want to use the `UploadFile` function from this module, we can call the function this way:

 ```cpp
 ICloudyWebAPI::Get().UploadFile(Filename, PlayerControllerId);